-As noted previously, the City is in the process of a major redevelopment of the 56 acre recreation complex on Highway 50 and Rufus Allen Boulevard.
+As noted previously, the City is in the process of a major redevelopment of the 56-Acre recreation complex on Highway 50 and Rufus Allen Boulevard in coordination with the County.
 This will be a multi-phase process that will take place over the next 5-10 years as funding is available for implementation.
 The City has also noted that they are seeking to expand program offerings, expand gold course operations, and improve staffing.